luguoxiang/text-classfication/README.md

 python text_cls.py <classify method>
 ```

-You can tunning the parameter in text_cls.py:
+You can tune the parameter in text_cls.py:

 ```
 classifier_map = {